 IRISH WEDDING CAKE

-Tie a thick band of folded newspaper around the outside of the tin to protect the edge of the cake from over cooking, and have a suitable sized piece of brown paper to put over the cake if it is in danger of overbrowning.
-Note: cake will done when a toothpick inserted into center comes out clean.
+Tie a thick band of folded newspaper around the outside of the tin to protect the edge of the cake from over cooking, and have a suitable sized piece of brown paper to put over the cake if it is in danger of over-browning.
+(Note: the cake will be done when a toothpick inserted into center comes out clean.)

 Mix dried fruit with halved cherries and the peel with a tablespoon or two of the flour in bowl.